-The Board of Commissioners

-The Lower Florida Keys Hospital District
+To the Board of Commissioners Lower Florida Keys Hospital District

-Key West, Florida

-We have examined The Lower Florida Keys Hospital District's (the District) compliance with the local government investment policy requirements of Section 218.415, Florida Statutes, during the year ended September 30, 2023.
-The District's management is responsible for District's compliance with those requirements.
+We have examined the Lower Florida Keys Hospital District's, (the "District"), compliance with Section 218.415, Florida Statutes, Local Government Investment Policies, for the fiscal year ended September 30, 2024.
+Management of the District is responsible for the District's compliance with the specified requirements.
 Our responsibility is to express an opinion on the District's compliance based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the District complied, in all material respects, with the specified requirements referenced above.
 An examination involves performing procedures to obtain evidence about whether the District complied with the specified requirements.
-The nature, timing, and extent of those procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+The nature, timing, and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

-We are required to be independent and to meet our other ethical responsibilities in accordance with relevant ethical requirements relating to the examination engagement.
+We are required to be independent and to meet our other ethical responsibilities in accordance with relevant ethical requirements relating to the engagement.

-Our examination does not provide a legal determination of the District's compliance with specified requirements.
+Our examination does not provide a legal determination on the District's compliance with the specified requirements.

-In our opinion, the District complied, in all material respects, with the local government investment policy requirements of Section 218.415, Florida Statutes during the year ended September 30, 2023.
+In our opinion, the District complied, in all material respects, with Section 218.415, Florida Statutes for the fiscal year ended September 30, 2024.

-This report is intended to describe our testing of compliance with Section 218.415 Florida Statutes and it is not suitable for any other purpose.
+This report is intended solely to describe our testing of compliance with Section 218.415, Florida Statutes, and is not suitable for any other purpose.